What It Means to Light Up the St. Anthony Lock

 He's known for making a boat out of soap, throwing a disco party for cows, and sculpting artificial tree limbs, so you might not guess that St. Paul city artist Aaron Dysart's new installation—a light show projected inside the Upper St. Anthony Falls Lock—is inspired by something as unemotional and non-whimsical as numbers.

-But this weekend, the show, called Surface, fills the historic St. Anthony Falls Dam with hissing fog and beams of light that take their cues from data points describing more than 50 years of lock operations—meaning, in other words: thousands and thousands of numerical figures.
+But this weekend, Surface fills the historic St. Anthony Falls Dam with hissing fog and beams of light that take their cues from data points describing more than 50 years of lock operations—meaning, in other words: thousands and thousands of numerical figures.

 “What I like about scientific data,” Dysart explains, “is that it’s very specific but still needs to be interpreted.
 Otherwise, it’s just a bunch of numbers."
-Scientists might breeze through a spreadsheet, but Dysart would rather translate those measurements into relatable, emotional experiences—a math-to-feeling transformation at the heart of his new project, also one of his biggest.
+As opposed to a scientist breezing through a spreadsheet, Dysart wants to translate those measurements into relatable, emotional experiences—a math-to-feeling transformation at the heart of his new project, also one of his biggest.

 After three months of preparation, Surface's timed system of spotlights and floodlights will illuminate a haze released inside the dam's empty channel.
 The Minneapolis lock makes a tremendous canvas: It measures 500 feet long, 50 feet tall, and 45 feet across—the size of a skyscraper laid on its side.
 Changes in the lights' hues and saturation visually interpret figures Dysart culled from nearly 50 textbook-size volumes, dating back to the lock's opening and handwritten by attendants who noted the day-to-day operations of raising and lowering water in the lock for flood control and boats going around St. Anthony Falls.